kronos455/stunning-raspberry-waffle/index.md

 I spent the most time with the page at http://www.widriksson.com/raspberry-pi-hadoop-cluster/#The_setup.

+I have cut & paste snippets from these websites into this recipe to make it easier to write.
+Hopefully, the writers of those blogs don't mind me standing on the shoulders of giants.

 # The Setup

 Download Raspbian Jessie Lite (RP3B recommended OS) from Github user caiomsouza: https://github.com/caiomsouza/raspberrypi/releases.
 This is an older release of Jessie but it worked well with this project.
 I would recommend enabling SSH & password protect your RP3B immediately as soon as you power those puppies up and plug them into your network.
 Seems like nefarious characters hijack IOT devices for their nefarious purposes.